thisdotmatt/Waterwall/README.md

 <br><br>I first ran my monitoring tool for several minutes to gather a baseline.
 Then, I used the nmap utility to perform a full network scan of my private network with the goal of triggering Waterwall's warning system.
 Finally, I used scapy to generate an enormous number of large packets, simulating a DoS attack.
 The results of each are shown below, with the malicious flows in red.

 <img src="./media/network_flow.png" width="450" height="300" /><br>
-*Typical Network Activity*
+*Figure 3: Typical Network Activity*
 <br>
 <br>
 <img src="./media/network_scan.png" width="450" height="300" /><br>
-*Someone is scanning our network for weaknesses!*
+*Figure 4: Someone is scanning our network for weaknesses!*
 <br>
 <br>
 <img src="./media/dos_simulated.png" width="450" height="300" /><br>
-*A malicious actor is flooding the network with packets to shut it down*
+*Figure 5: A malicious actor is flooding the network with packets to shut it down*

 ### Disclaimer
 This project was designed for learning purposes, to explore the potential capabilities of cybersecurity when paired with machine learning.
 This should not serve as a replacement for more mature network security tools, but rather as a supplement.
 Ignoring this disclaimer puts you at your own risk.